 Private and international schools in Amsterdam

 There are various private and international schools in Amsterdam.
-Most of the city's international schools follow the American or British curriculum, while a number of them (including some local private schools) also offer the International Baccalaureate programme.
+Most of the city's international schools follow the American or British curriculum, while a number of them (including some local private schools) offer the International Baccalaureate programme.

 Nurseries in Amsterdam